 Following the consummation of the Business Combination, holders of the public warrants and private placement warrants are entitled to acquire common stock of the Company.
 The warrants became exercisable on January 12, 2022, which is 12 months from the closing of the LWAC's initial public offering.
-Each whole warrant entitles the registered holder to purchase one share of Common Stock at an exercise price of \$11.50 per share, beginning 30 days after the closing date of the Business Combination.
-The public warrants and private placement warrants will expire five years after the completion of the Business Combination.
+Each warrant entitles the registered holder to purchase one share of common stock at an exercise price of \$11.50 per share.
+The public warrants and private placement warrants will expire on August 25, 2026, which is five years after the completion of the Business Combination.

-Once the public warrants and private placement warrants became exercisable, the Company has the right to redeem the outstanding warrants in whole and not in part at a price of \$0.01 per warrant upon a minimum of 30 days' prior written notice of redemption, if and only if the last sale price of the Common Stock equals or exceeds \$18.00 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which the Company sends the notice of redemption to the warrant holders.
+Once the public warrants and private placement warrants became exercisable, the Company has the right to redeem the outstanding warrants in whole and not in part at a price of \$0.01 per warrant upon a minimum of 30 days' prior written notice of redemption, if and only if the last sale price of the common stock equals or exceeds \$18.00 per share for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which the Company sends the notice of redemption to the warrant holders.